Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: CONCLUSION

+In this paper, we address the configuration of the RAN to minimize overall energy consumption while meeting stringent bandwidth and latency requirements.
+The proposed approach incorporates a detailed energy consumption model for both PPs and switching devices, ensuring compliance with service constraints.
+The problem is formulated as an \acs{MILP} model, alongside a computationally efficient heuristic that jointly optimizes VC selection, VNF placement, and per-slice routing decisions.

+The performance evaluation considers three representative network slice categories— \acs{eMBB}, \acs{URLLC}, and \acs{mMTC} — each characterized by distinct bandwidth and latency demands.
+Furthermore, FH and MH latency constraints are incorporated, accounting for both queuing and self-queuing delays in accordance with TSN standards.

+The proposed heuristic achieves near-optimal energy efficiency while significantly reducing computational complexity compared to the MILP formulation.
+Extensive simulations are conducted across multiple network topologies and radio configurations to provide comprehensive insights into the impact of VC selection on RAN configuration.
+Two distinct topology classes are examined, and the MILP model is evaluated under three objective functions: \textit{(i)} energy minimization, \textit{(ii}) FH latency minimization, and \textit{(iii)} a combined bi-objective formulation.

-The results demonstrate that VC selection influences computing utilization, VNF placement, FH and MH latency, and overall energy consumption, while having a limited effect on link utilization.
-Moreover, the behavior between VC selection and network topology differs across objective functions.
+The results indicate that VC selection significantly impacts computing resource and network utilization, and overall energy consumption.
+Furthermore, the interaction between VC selection and network topology exhibits distinct behavior depending on the optimization objective.